 - If Your Tongue is Black and Hairy

 The papillae on the top of your tongue tend to grow every day of your life, just like the hair on your head.
-“The major cause of black and hairy tongue is poor oral hygiene or soft foods,” according to Cleveland Clinic.
+“The major cause of black and hairy tongue is poor oral hygiene or soft foods,”

 You may find them growing too long in other people; this makes them prone to keeping bacteria which later outgrows, looking dark and black, and the outgrown papillae appear hairy.